Table of Contents

 author: /author/{slug}/

-Replace the TAG_SLUG
+Replace TAG_SLUG

-Instead of
+Instead of:

 filter: tags:-[TAG_SLUG]